Post

 • comments of 600 posts of r/abusiverelationships for the “reference to harm” label.

-Labeling data Part I
+Labeling positive data

 1. follow-up reponse principle